HamzaZaidiX/Facebook-Reactions-Animation/README.md

 `npm start`
 After running the development server the site should be running on `https://localhost:3000`

+## Licence
+MIT `LICENCE` Read Licence document for more details ->

+# Bye! 👋
-Give the project a ⭐ if you liked it.
-Made with ❤️ and React.
+HOPE U LIKE THIS PROJECT PLEASE!
+IF YOU ARE USING THIS CODE PLEASE GIVE **HAMZA ZAIDI** Give this Project a ⭐ if you Liked it.
+Made with ❤️!!! 😃👍💛